A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Test Results

 \subsection{Practical running times and correctness}

 To find out how the implementation performs in practice, we tested the algorithm on several input polygons.
 As mentioned previously, the input polygons were taken from the AGPLIB library~\cite{art-gallery-instances-page}.
-We had access to random simple polygons of different size classes.
-We tested on 30 instances of polygons of sizes 60, 100, 200 and 500 vertices.
+We had access to random simple polygons of four different size classes: 60, 100, 200 and 500 vertices.
+We tested on 30 different instances per size class.
 An example of one of the 200-vertex polygons and its solution is shown in Figure~\ref{fig:200v-example}.

-For these tests, we used two different versions of the iterative algorithm.
-The first version is the algorithm that has theoretical performance guarantees.
-The second version is the same algorithm in spirit, but includes several optimizations that make it perform much better in practice.
-The correctness of the practical implementation was verified using the implementation provided by~Tozoni et al~\cite{tozoni}.
-This implementation was also tested on the same input data-set, which makes it possible for us to cross-check our results to see whether we have found a solution of the correct size. \arraystretch{1.25}
+For these tests, we used two different versions of the iterative algorithm. { The first version is the most efficient algorithm, including several optimizations that make it perform much better in practice, at the cost of losing the performance guarantees.
+This version is referred to as the iterative algorithm without safeguards.
+The optimizations used are discussed in the paragraph below.
+The second version is the algorithm with performance guarantees from Theorem~\ref{thm:iterative}. } The correctness of the practical implementation was verified using the implementation provided by~Tozoni et al.~\cite{tozoni}.
+This implementation was also tested on the same input data-set, which makes it possible for us to cross-check our results to see whether we have found a solution of the correct size. \arraystretch{1.15}

-\paragraph{Iterative Algorithm without Safe Guards.} For this version, we opted for the most efficient protocols in practice.
+\paragraph*{Iterative Algorithm without Safe Guards.} For this version, we opted for the most efficient protocols in practice.
 This means that we forsake some of the theoretical guarantees that we do not need in practice.
-See Appendix~\ref{app:Intermediate-Arrangement} for an illustration.
+See Section~\ref{app:Intermediate-Arrangement} for an illustration.
 For these tests, we used the critical witness protocol.
 When splitting, we used the normal split protocol.
 Finally and most importantly, we applied the simple IP protocol, to make sure to make as few unnecessary splits as possible.
+Using this variant, we found some reasonable practical results.
+We were able to find the optimal solutions for all tested instances, except for one polygon of size ({Polygon \#25 in the set of polygons of size 100}).
+We put a thirty minute timeout on our experiments, and this is the only polygon that took longer than this time limit.
+Furthermore, when looking at this polygon, we noticed that it has an exceptionally low \visionstability.
+When running the algorithm with an increased probability of performing visibility line splits, we found that we could find the optimal solution in the same time-frame as the other polygons of size~$100$.
+However, increasing this probability had a strong negative effect on the average running times for the other 149 polygons.
+Because of this, we chose to leave this polygon out of the testbed, rather than to adapt the implementation specifically for one polygon.
+If we left the polygon in the testbed, the average runtime would be infinite if we use our original parameters.
+In case that we were to use parameters tailored to that polygon the runtime would be misleading.